ztimothy96/transferGAN/README.md

 # TransferGAN

 This repo holds a Pytorch adaptation of [Transferring GANs: generating images from limited data](https://arxiv.org/abs/1805.01677) (EECV 2018).
-Also supports training with EWC loss, as described in [Few-shot Image Generation with Elastic Weight Consolidation](https://arxiv.org/abs/2012.02780).
+Also supports training with EWC loss, as described in [Few-shot Image Generation with Elastic Weight Consolidation](https://arxiv.org/abs/2012.02780) (NeurIPS 2020).
 May add more experiments later.

 ## Training